 Os peroneum syndrome treatment

 Generally, we start with simple treatments.
-We suggest a Cam Walker boot for 3-4 weeks to rest the os peroneum.
+Reducing sports or running can help symptoms.
+In severe cases, we suggest a Cam Walker boot for 3-4 weeks to rest the os peroneum.
 Anti-inflammatories such as ibuprofen and orthotics can help reduce the outer foot load.

 In more complex cases, a cortisone injection into the peroneal tendon sheath next to the os peroneum can reduce swelling and improve symptoms.
-Finally, surgery to remove the bone or repair the tendon sheath might be necessary if other treatments fail.
+Finally, if other treatments fail, surgery to remove the bone or repair the tendon sheath might be necessary.

 More on injeciton for Os Peroneum Syndrome